 Benefits for Veterans

-Fremont College is approved by the California State Approving Agency to enroll veterans and other eligible persons.
+Fremont College is approved by the California State Approving Agency for Veterans Education (CSAAVE) to enroll veterans and other eligible persons.
 We have been designated a 2017 Military Friendly® School and are committed to providing a high quality education to our veteran heroes.
 Available programs include:

 • Montgomery GI Bill® – Chapter 30